Was going through the BBC RSS Feeds when I came across this.

 For me, a gaming experience is a like rollercoaster ride, where you go through all sorts of human emotion, experience a unique storyline, focus of countless gaming elements, techniques etc. There is a reason why I’d take a bullet for titles like GTA IV, Elder Scrolls – Oblivion, The Witcher etc. These games cost me 2-3 months, considerably short of what MMOs cost you, and are unique experiences which involved deep understand and also a little bit of learning, and something you can remember and cherish and relate to.

-So yes, dont make yourself a computer dweller, living on Red Bull and cigarettes, spending 14 hours constant on a chair even hesitating to take a leak, its gonna fuck you up major.
-Thats my ill advise.
+So yes, dont make yourself a computer dweller, living on Red Bull and cigarettes, spending 14 hours constant on a chair even hesitating to take a leak, its gonna mess you up major.
+And that is my iLLadvise.